 Originally published 9/22/2015

 Dust off your armor.
 It’s time to visit King Richard’s Faire!
-Right now you can get discount tickets from LivingSocial!
-Save Up to $55 on admission for four!
-Or use this code KRF16-BLOG and save $4 off adult tickets when you purchase online!
+Use this code KRF16-BLOG and save $4 off adult tickets when you purchase online!

 Imagine yourself in the 16th century visiting “Carvershire”; a quaint Renaissance village, shaded by soaring pine trees, busy with shimmering knights, glamorous royalty, and all manner of amusing characters.

 My family and I embarked on our journey from Boston in our 265 horsepower coach and arrived a short hour later.
 We were greeted by fair maidens as we were whisked past the village gates.
 We stood amazed at the scene before us – the charming store fronts and the bustling crowd.
 What to do first?